Elandraaa/Elandraaa/README.md

 elandra lmao
-i like coding and cybersec stuff if you see weird things pop up here, I sometimes find code I like...
+i like coding and cybersec stuff, if you see weird things pop up here, I sometimes find code I like...
 ...or I have been working on projects of my own